In 2001, Nebraska Indian Community College's tuition was $4,080 a year for in-state students and $4,080 a year for out-of-state students.

 Tuition for international students at Nebraska Indian Community College is $4,080 per year.

-Nebraska Indian Community College is a public institution, so it offers a reduced tuition rate of $4,080 for in-state students who attend full-time.
-For students who are not considered Nebraska-residents, out-of-state tuition is $4,080 a year.
+Nebraska Indian Community College is a public institution, so it offers a reduced tuition rate of $4,080 for students who qualify as state residents and attend full-time.
+For non-Nebraska residents, out-of-state tuition is $4,080 a year.

 Nebraska Indian Community College has the same tuition for international students as for those from out of state.

-International students at Nebraska Indian Community College can expect to pay around $4,080 per year, before any scholarships or financial aid.
+International students at Nebraska Indian Community College usually pay around $4,080 per year, before any scholarships, grants or other financial aid.

-Nebraska Indian Community College does not offer on-campus housing for students, so there are no charge for dorms.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $8,678.
+Nebraska Indian Community College does not provide on-campus housing for students, so there is no cost for housing, however you should take into account the cost of off-campus housing when estimating the cost of different schools Students who do not live on-campus but would like to be able to eat in the campus dining can pay for a meal plan.
+The cost of a mean plan, or board-only, is $9,122.

 Tuition and fees may vary depending on program, course level, location, and more.